valleyofblackpanther/valleyofblackpanther/README.md

 [![Portfolio](https://img.shields.io/website?color=blue&label=Portfolio&style=flat&up_message=Online&url=https://kaushikresumee.herokuapp.com/)](https://kaushikresumee.herokuapp.com/)
 [![Blogging](https://img.shields.io/website?color=blue&label=Blogging&style=flat&up_message=Online&url=https://kaushikam12.wixsite.com/pennind)](https://kaushikam12.wixsite.com/pennind)

  Hi fellow tech highbrows.
 I am Kaushik currently pursuing bachelors of computer science at Dr.MGR University.
-And acting as the Chief Technical Officer of [WAT](https://www.linkedin.com/in/web-arch-tech/) a startup company.
+And acting as the Chief Technical Officer [CTO] of [WAT](https://www.linkedin.com/in/web-arch-tech/) a startup company.

 - 🔭 I’m currently working on an mobile application for health and safety to assist people when they are in an emergency or in a dangerous situation.
 - 🌱 I’m currently learning flutter and building applications on it.